JJ/hoborg/text/text.md

 Eyes.
 Did I say anything about the whole fucking *face*?
-No proper face to speak of, really, but as soon as there's something on top of the body, not that it's a proper body either, but you get my drift... so if that's a *head* the grilled gap on the bottom, that would be a mouth, right?
+No proper face to speak of, really, but as soon as there's something on top of the body, not that it's a proper body either, but you get my drift... so if that upside down bucket is a *head*, the grilled gap on the bottom, that would be a mouth, right?
 On top of that a strut could be the nose, and two holes covered with glass the eyes.
-Some dummy painted two lines on top of that that could go for eyebrows, and then two holes on the side of the head with two half-moons behind them.
-It could move left and right, that's it.
-It made a screeching noise, like a door closing.
+Some dummy painted two lines on top of that that could go for eyebrows, and then there were two holes on the side of the head with two half-moons behind them.
+The head could move left and right, that's it, couldn't nod at all.
+If it wanted to look down it had to bend all over.
+And when it moved it made a screeching noise, like a door closing.
 A teensy door closing.

 When it walked, or rather rolled, there was smoke coming out of its